 Mount Washington Summit Loop Trail is a 1.7 mile moderately trafficked loop trail located near Gorham, New Hampshire that features a lake and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 An excellent hike if you want to see lots of mount Washington without spending much time in the trees.
 The views are spectacular, the terrain is rugged.
 Mt.
 Washington has some of the worst recorded weather on the planet.
 It can change very quickly so be prepared.
 Tuckerman's ravine is always impressive.
 If you are scared of heights then do not attempt to drive up the auto road.
 It is narrow.

 on July 12 2015 I hiked tuckerman ravine trail it was a sunny beautiful day with clear views for miles. with moderate temps . fantastic hike but not for the casual hiker.